-In the first quarter of 2020, as with many in the industry and throughout the Province, sick leave absenteeism was higher than in previous years as a result of the CoVID-19 health crisis.
-While illness frequency was not significantly different than first quarters of other years, the duration of illness figures were significantly higher primarily as a result of the Provincial Health requirement for employees to stay off work for a minimum of 10 days when ill.
-These figures do not include other Provincial Health leave requirements where staff may have been required to self isolate for reasons of travel, presumptive contact, and related.
+In the first and second quarter of 2020, as with many in the industry and throughout the Province, sick leave absenteeism was higher than in previous years as a result of the CoVID-19 health crisis.
+While illness frequency was not significantly different than other years, the duration of illness figures were significantly higher primarily as a result of the Provincial Health requirements to self-isolate when ill.
+These figures do not include other Provincial Health leave requirements where staff may have been required to self-isolate for reasons of travel, presumptive contact, and related.
 As an essential service, the CRD is closely monitoring the impact of absenteeism related to CoVID-19, and taking appropriate measures to ensure essential operations are maintained.

 In addition to our regular operational and capital project safety management, significant emphasis has been placed on the leadership to manage the staff and public safety requirements associated with the CoVID-19 health crisis.
-As part of our Corporate Occupational Health & Safety (OHS) Program, the CRD has implemented a number of safety protocols and organizational plans including an Exposure Control and Safety Plan, a number of CoVID Safe Work Practices, undertaken workplace hazard assessments across the organization, to name a few.
+As part of our Corporate Occupational Health & Safety (OHS) Program, the CRD has implemented a number of safety protocols and organizational plans including an Exposure Control and Safety Plan, a number of COVID-19 Safe Work Practices, undertaken workplace hazard assessments across the organization, to name a few.
 All these measures align with the CRD's comprehensive 15 element OHS Program, directive of Provincial Health and the Province of BC, and WorkSafeBC.

-The CRD continues to experience a positive (merit) situation with WorkSafeBC resulting in a lowerthan-industry Employer Rating Assessment.
+The CRD continues to experience a positive (merit) situation with WorkSafeBC resulting in a lower-than-industry Employer Rating Assessment.
 In 2020, WorkSafeBC increased the base rate for the local government industry, from 2.09% to 2.19%; the CRD's current assessment levied by WorkSafeBC is 11% better than these base rates and industry average.